wibus-wee/ns-docs/src/development/headers.md

 When requesting the interface, if the administrator has logged in, please be sure to add the `Authorization` field in headers and its authorized Token Type is `Bearer`.
 :::

-Although detection of this Token is not fully used in back-end processing, in order to prevent future version migration problems, Write the standard headers.
+Although detection of this Token is not fully used in backend processing, to prevent future version migration problems, Write the standard headers.

 ```js {6,7,8}
 let axios = require('axios');